 Construction Project and Cost Management MScStudy level: Postgraduate

-Currently accredited1 by both the Royal Institution of Chartered Surveyors (RICS) and Chartered Institute of Building (CIOB) and studied on campus or 100% online, this practice-led course has been developed in response to the rapid cultural changes within the global construction industry.
+This practice-led, professionally accredited1 course has been developed in response to the rapid cultural changes within the global construction industry.

 Year of entry

 100% online study

 1 year full-time

 On campus - EECT020